PHart3/2-groups-agda/README.md

 - `Final/`

-  A single file containing the final biequivalence and equality, Milner's equivalence along with a description of the group action produced by the equivalence, and the composite type equivalence between pointed connected 2-types and Sính triples.
+  A single file containing the final biadjoint biequivalence and equality, Milner's equivalence along with a description of the group action produced by the equivalence, and the composite type equivalence between pointed connected 2-types and Sính triples.

   See `Final/README.md` for details and for the license of the work inside this directory.